 Not only will this save you from disappointment if you don't get the offer (which is not a good thing) you'll have other offers to negotiate with later.

-If you want more details on landing your developer dream job, I have a new book coming out.
+If you want more details on how you can standout in your job search, I have a new book coming out on June 29th.

 Connect with me on Twitter.